Journal of Human Security

 We are committed to a multidisciplinary approach to security analysis.
 Our associates contribute expertise from such diverse areas as political anthropology, international relations, environmental science, ethics, health care, psychology, economics, and engineering.

-College of political Science, University of Al-Nahrain, Iraq.
+College of Agricultural Engineering Sciences, University of Baghdad, Iraq.
+Basma Abdulmohsin Saeed

 Editor-in-Chief